seetadev/WaterMonitor/README.md

 Blockchain Eco-system:

 a.
-Algorand blockchain: We are working towards decentralizing key components, bottlenecks in our existing decentralized storage solution.

-We are learning to create decentralized peer-to-peer protocols to replace centralized off-chain solutions by swapping centralized service providers for p2p infrastructure.
+Solana blockchain:

 b.
+Algorand blockchain: Decentralized NFT-based subscription and voting system for contract work for service & maintenance providers and companies and Aerial Traffic Control.
+DAOs can issue NFTs to wallets based on service and maintenance performance and work completed, and the holders of these NFTs can create proposals and vote on other proposals whilst they have the NFTs of that contract work.

+We are also developing an NFT creation, subscription and minting system on Algorand for NFC tags of drones: please visit: https://github.com/seetadev/WaterMonitor/tree/main/Algorand-nft-subscription-contracts

+Community Tooling using Solana and Algorand for analytics, collaboration and real time monitoring: https://github.com/seetadev/WaterMonitor/tree/main/Community-Tooling-Solana-Algorand

-Covalent: We are developing 2 Covalent API Endpoints, one for fetching the total water incidents reported by citizens and solved by government agencies and the other for fetching the token_ids of Water Incident snapshot and Alarm NFT Contract.
+c.
+Covalent and RockX: We are developing 2 Covalent API Endpoints, one for fetching the total water incidents reported by citizens and solved by government agencies and the other for fetching the token_ids of Water Incident snapshot and Alarm NFT Contract.
 Cronos: Please visit https://github.com/seetadev/WaterMonitor/tree/main/Chronos

-c.
-RockX: We are learning to use RockX Access Node API to deploy and query on the Cronos Mainnet.
-We are still at the testnet stage.

 d.
 Aeternity: We are utilizing Aeternity for scaling web3 solutions focused on ownership of water meters and real estate: